nrhoopes/ScheduleTrak/README.md

 # ScheduleTrak v0.2
-ScheduleTrak is a locally hosted (by you) Excel Schedule Spreadsheet interpreter for allowing your team to keep tabs on one another.
+ScheduleTrak is a locally hosted (by you) Excel Schedule Spreadsheet interpreter for allowing your team to keep tabs on one another while keeping themselves on track too.
 The goal of the system is to keep everyone on your team (be it technicians, sales reps, programmers and more) in the loop about what everyone should be working on for the day.

 Include things like location, job description, and names of your team members, and have a nice daily schedule sent out via Email updating whoever you need on where your team is and what they are doing!
 No need for annoying group texts!

 # Python Version and Operating Systems
 - Developed for Python v3.11.4